 💡 A quick heads-up on ratings

 BL is a broad genre, and a lot of the most famous titles are rated 18+ / mature for explicit content.
-The picks below lean toward the sweeter, safe-for-most-readers side, but ratings can vary by platform and chapter — always check the maturity rating before you start, especially if you're reading in public.
+The picks below lean toward the sweeter, safe-for-most-readers side, but ratings can vary by platform and even by chapter — always check the maturity rating before you start, especially if you're reading in public.
 New to webtoon apps?
 Here's our guide to where to read in English.

 The best BL webtoons to start with